EduardoBorges98/clientdocs/README.md

 - Add automated tests
 - Add deeper health checks for database, storage, and queue
 - Extract the worker into its own dedicated service
-- Add a Dead Letter Queue for messages that fail processing
+- Add a CloudWatch dashboard
-- Add CloudWatch metrics and alarms
+- Add AWS Lambda for event-driven processing
+- Add Kubernetes manifests for local deployment with Minikube
 - Implement authentication/authorization
 - Build a frontend for document upload and lookup